RohitKulkarni02/BlogForge-AI/README.md

 - Logs errors encountered during blog generation or S3 upload.
 - Uses retry logic for Bedrock API calls to improve reliability.

-## Future Improvements
-- Add better exception handling for network failures.
-- Introduce more customization options for blog length, tone, or style.

-## License
-This project is licensed under the MIT License.